kolanos/vaporize/docs/gettingstarted.rst

 First Request
 -------------

-There are many interfaces available on the Rackspace Cloud, but lets startwith a simple one.
+There are many interfaces available on the Rackspace Cloud, but lets start with a simple one.
 Lets get a list of all your CloudServers:

     >>> vaporize.servers.list()